asciamanna/asciamanna.github.io/_drafts/delivery-feedback-and-iteration.md

 tags: ['agile development', 'anti-patterns']
 ---

-The crux of agile software development can be found in a few key activities.
+The nucleus of agile software development can be found in a few key activities.

 * Software team collaboration
 * Frequent / continuous delivery of working software